MathijsVanhaverbeke/fastMRI-hybrid-modelling/README.md

 The folders fastMRI, ModelWeightsComparison, Overfitexperiments, and StatisticalTests are all related to data and results analyses.
 These mostly contain notebooks, with their content and related comments speaking for itself.

 Lastly, the folder DeepMRIRec contains the used code for the training of DeepMRIRec.
 This folder contains the code for multiple variations of its architecture, and multiple variations of the used dataloader.
-When wanting to run the model on micsd01, the small GPU version of the model needs to be used, as the original version is quite heavy.
+When wanting to run the model, the small GPU version of the model might need to be used, as the original version is quite heavy.

+## Creating correct conda environments
+Throughout this repository, three different conda environments are used.
+In order to make the code as plug-and-play as possible, these conda environments were exported to .yml files and inserted in this repository.
+Additionally, a .txt file was created indicating which python versions to use.

 ## Training the HNNs
 This is done through the commandline, for example:
 - Go to the folder of the desired HNN
 - Activate the correct conda env, listed in the .txt file
-- Run 'micgpu 6 python UNet.py --mode train --challenge multicoil --mask_type equispaced --center_fractions 0.08 0.04 --accelerations 4 8'
+- Run `python UNet.py --mode train --challenge multicoil --mask_type equispaced --center_fractions 0.08 0.04 --accelerations 4 8`

 Configs for where to save checkpoints and metadata can be changed in the folder's yaml file.